stormwild/learning-winform/README.md

 - Set MdiParent to main form on creation
 - Use MdiParent to get a reference back to the main form

+### SDI Application

+- Like MDI without the main form
+- Single instance application
+- Trying to run a second instance adds a new form to the running instance
+- Application terminates when the last form is closed
+- Configured using the Application Framework

+The Application Framework is part of Visual Basic.

+We can still use this in C# by deriving from WindosFormsApplicationBase although without Visual Studio integration.

 ## References

 - [Introduction to Windows Forms](https://app.pluralsight.com/library/courses/windows-forms-introduction-with-visual-basic/table-of-contents)